 NAMI Connection Recovery Support Groups are a free, peer-led support group for adults living with mental illness.
 You will gain insight from hearing the challenges and successes of others, and the groups are led by NAMI-trained facilitators who’ve been there.

-- These support groups are for the individual living with a mental illness only.
+- Designed for adults (18 and over) living with mental illness.
 Family members should consider participation in a Family Support Group.

 - Connection support groups are not an appropriate setting for children, and childcare is not available at these locations.
 We appreciate your cooperation and understanding.